SagarMukundKamble07/MY-Portfolio/README.md

 To view the website locally, follow these steps:
 Go to google and type https://imsagar.netlify.app/ website will open in your device.

+# **Contributing**
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Before contributing, please read the Contributing Guidelines.

+# **License**
+This project is licensed under the MIT License.